 The decision, with reasons therefor, shall be filed in the office of the Board within 10 days of the actual vote.
-Failure to file the decision shall not delay issuance of permits in accordance with-a favorable vote so long as conditions attached to said permits are in accord with action of the Board.
+Failure to file the decision shall not delay issuance of permits in accordance with a favorable vote so long as conditions attached to said permits are in accord with action of the Board.

-If a request is GRANTED APPROVED, the approval is valid for one year from the BZA "Filed" date.
-Conditions attached to the approval must be fulfilled prior to the release of the building permit or the use and occupancy certificate permit.
+If a request is APPROVED, the approval is valid for one year from the BZA "Filed" date.
+Conditions attached to the approval must be fulfilled prior to the release of the building permit or the use and occupancy certificate.

-If the request is APPROVED WITH MODIFICATIONS DENIED WITHOUT PREJUDICE, the applicant may resubmit the same application at any time.the approval is valid for one year from the BZA "Filed" date.
+If the request is APPROVED WITH MODIFICATIONS, the approval is valid for one year from the BZA "Filed" date.
 Conditions attached to the approval must be fulfilled prior to the release of the building permit or the use and occupancy certificate.

-If the request is DENIED-WITH PREJUDICE, the applicant cannot resubmit the same application for the original claim until one two years from the date of the filing of the original resolution unless substantial new evidence is available or a significant mistake in law or fact affected the prior denial, in compliance with Article 3, Section 3.2 E of the Comprehensive Zoning Ordinance. - Nothing contained herein shall prevent the applicant from filing a different application.
+If the request is DENIED, the applicant cannot resubmit the same application for the original claim until two years from the date of the filing of the original resolution unless substantial new evidence is available or a significant mistake in law or fact affected the prior denial, in compliance with Article 3, Section 3.2 E of the Comprehensive Zoning Ordinance.
+Nothing contained herein shall prevent the applicant from filing a different application.